f-squirrel/mrcond/mrcon/README.md

 ## Usage

-This crate is intended to be used as a library by the `mongodb_rabbitmq_connectord` binary, but can be integrated into other Rust applications as well.
+This crate is intended to be used as a library by the `mrcond` binary, but can be integrated into other Rust applications as well.

 ### Example